Temporal SMAS Lift Without Scars

-With age, the cranium shrinks and facial fat volume changes (in most cases increases).
+With age, the cranium shrinks and facial fat volume changes (it increases in most cases).
 Ptosis occurs (including the SMAS), along with skin laxity and non-elasticity.
 These factors change the facial expression into a sad and tired looking face.
-Fortunately, we can reposition the soft tissue facial structures, which are fixed to the SMAS, by lifting the latter and attaching it at a higher position.
+Fortunately, we can reposition the soft tissue facial structures and skin, which are fixed to the SMAS, by lifting the latter and attaching it at a higher position.
 We achieve this with a temporal lift without scars (also called upper face lift).

 Aesthetically incorrect face angles make young people look sad.
 Therefore, the objective of the temporal SMAS lift in this young population is simply beautification, based on facial aesthetics.
 Our goal is the restoration of correct proportions and angles of the eyes, eyebrows and lips.

 What is SMAS and why do we use it?

 Back in 1972, surgeons demonstrated that after classic face lifting, the skin is not stable and elongates in minutes.
 Since then, lifting of the Superficial Muscle-Aponeurotic System of the face (SMAS, described by Mitz and Peyronie) became the obligatory method for surgical face lift (including mid-face lift), in order to maintain a long lasting result.